Smokie (band): Decline and Norman's departure

-In early 1982, the last album for EMI/BMG was released, Strangers in Paradise.
-The departure from Chinnichap became notable, and the four members of Smokie appeared unable to recreate their success using their own material.
-Shortly after the release of Strangers In Paradise, work began on two parallel albums, one released by Smokie as Midnight Delight, and the other Chris Norman's solo debut, Rock Away Your Teardrops.
+In early 1982, the album Strangers in Paradise was released.
+The group then began to work on two parallel albums, one released by Smokie as Midnight Delight, and the other Chris Norman's first solo album, Rock Away Your Teardrops.
 Neither release sold well.

 In 1983, band members Alan Silson, Chris Norman and Terry Uttley collaborated with Agnetha Fältskog, singing together on the track "Once Burned Twice Shy" from her first English language solo album entitled Wrap Your Arms Around Me.
 The band say it was on the flight to record this song in Sweden that they decided to part ways.
 Chris Norman began his solo career and Terry Uttley went on to play bass for several other groups including Peter Goalby and John Coghlan (ex Status Quo drummer) and former Sweet vocalist Brian Connolly.
 The band said "It just seemed like the right thing to do at the time."

-Though Smokie had begun work on a comeback, in 1986, Norman, by that stage enthused with the relative success of his second solo album, Some Hearts Are Diamonds, announced that he was to leave the band.
+Though Smokie had begun work on a comeback, in 1986, Norman announced that he was to leave the band.
 He was replaced by Alan Barton, formerly of Black Lace, who had been suggested by Chris as a good replacement for the band because of his similar vocal style to Norman's.
 Smokie also recruited keyboard player Martin Bullard.
 Spencer quit and was replaced on drums by Steve Pinnell.
-The new lineup released All Fired Up in 1988, which brought some attention and contained a new version of "Rock Away Your Tear Drops", the song that had been the title track to Norman's debut album.
+The new lineup released All Fired Up in 1988.